SarthakSrivastava3005/Jenkins/Jenkins-GitHub-Integration-WebHook/README.md

-# 🔗 Jenkins–GitHub CI Integration (Freestyle Job with Webhook)
+# 🔗 Jenkins-GitHub CI Integration (Freestyle Job with Webhook)

 This repository documents the setup of a **Continuous Integration (CI) pipeline** using **Jenkins** and **GitHub**.
 It demonstrates how Jenkins automatically triggers a build whenever new code is pushed to this GitHub repository via a **webhook**.